Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Introduction

-and $U_\inc^\eps = e^{2\pi i k^\eps\cdot x}$, which makes the incoming wave of \eqref {eq:u-inc} $\eps$-dependent.
-Our methods are adapted to this scaling.
-Loosely stated, after a rescaling, our Theorem \ref {thm:SupportBlochmeasure} yields: The solution $u^\eps$ to the scattering problem with incoming wave $k^\eps$ consists, at fixed distance $x_1>0$ and in the limit $\eps\to 0$, only of Bloch waves that correspond to the frequency $\omega^*$ and to the wave number $k_2^*$ (up to vertical waves).
+The second setting regards the limit $\eps\to 0$ in a situation where the wave-length of the incoming wave is also of order $\eps$.
+This is the scaling that is suggested by our notation in \eqref {eq:u-inc}, which corresponds to a frequency $\omega = \omega^\eps = \eps^{-1} \omega^*$.
+Loosely speaking, our Theorem \ref {thm:VertWaveNumber} yields in this scaling: Solutions $u^\eps$ to the scattering problem with incoming wave \eqref {eq:u-inc} for fixed $k$ consist, at a fixed distance $x_1 > 0$ from the interface and in the limit $\eps\to 0$, only of Bloch waves that correspond to the frequency $\omega^\eps$ and to the wave number $k_2$ (up to vertical waves).